AjayRahul1/NLP_Disaster_Tweets_Project/README.md

 # NLP_Disaster_Tweets_Project

 This project is submitted to Kaggle as a part of workshop conducted at our college.
-- We have secured `370`th rank in the Kaggle submission at [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started/overview)
+- We have secured `370`th rank in the Kaggle submission at [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started/overview) competition.
 - We have achieved a score of `0.80110` for the submission.

 Thank to the team members for the contributions in the submission.